 |Dr Sharad Paul and Dr Innana Weiss|

 |Social Program||Waiheke Trip: Ferry and Dinner|

-Dr. Inanna Weiss is a plastic surgeon currently working and residing in Copenhagen, Denmark.
-She trained in Denmark and Norway and spent 3 years in New York City doing a clinical and research fellowship in Vascular Anomalies under the tutelage of experts in the field -- Milton Waner and Alejandro Berenstein.
-Her current focus, apart from hemangiomas and vascular malformations is non-melanoma skin cancer surgery.
+Inanna’s current focus, apart from hemangiomas and vascular malformations, is non-melanoma skin cancer surgery.
 She has been a part of the Oncological Unit of the Plastic Surgery department at Copenhagen University Hospital mainly focused on facial reconstruction following skin cancer.
-Inanna has a keen interest on skin cancer and will give her insights into skin cancer from a Scandinavian perspective, and also speak about facial reconstruction after skin cancer.
+Inanna has a keen interest on skin cancer and will offer insights from a Scandanavian perspective into facial reconstruction after skin cancer.

 Dr Simon Clark

 Dr Simon Clark graduated in 1984 from the University of Otago in New Zealand.
 After completing his pathology training at the Royal Melbourne Hospital, he held academic positions at the University of Melbourne.
 He undertook a fellowship in dermatopathology at the Skin and Cancer Foundation of Australia in Sydney, where he subsequently practiced as a dermatopathologist, and now has a private practice in dermatopathology.
 Simon runs the pathology component of the postgraduate certificate courses in skin cancer medicine at The University of Queensland and lectures in the Masters of Medicine course.